Transient Growth in Stochastic Burgers Flows: Numerical Approach

-In the previous subsections we presented a method to compute a particular instance of the stochastic solution corresponding to a given noise sample $\Delta W^{K,N}$ (given by a set of sampled coefficients $[\Delta\hat{y}^{K,N}_{k,n}]$).
-In the Monte Carlo approach we repeat the process described in \eqref{eq:siem2} for a sequence of noise samples $\Delta W^{K,N,S}_1,\ldots,\Delta W^{K,N,S}_S$, where $S$ is a \emph{sampling discretization parameter}, thus obtaining a sequence of solution samples $u^{K,N,S}_1,\ldots,u^{K,N,S}_S$.
-We recall that the quantity of interest that we wish to compute is the enstrophy of the solution defined in \eqref{eq:E}.
-For an approximate solution $u^{K,N}$ the enstrophy can be directly computed from its Fourier coefficients,
+System \eqref{eq:burgers} will be discretized with respect to the three independent variables, namely, the space variable $x$, time $t$ and the stochastic variable $\omega \in \Omega$.
+Since our numerical approach is fairly standard (similar techniques were employed in \cite{cy95a,cy95b}), we describe it below only briefly.
+The approach is then validated in Section \ref{sec:validate}.

+Discretization with respect to the space variable $x$ is performed using a spectral approach based on truncated Fourier series. {Since} the nonlinear term {$(1/2)\partial_x u^2$} is represented as a convolution sum in {the} Fourier space, {it can be evaluated more efficiently in the physical space} with a pseudospectral approach based on the Fast Fourier Transforms (FFTs) combined with dealiasing based on the ``3/2'' rule \cite{canuto:SpecMthd}.
+We let $K$ denote the discretization parameter {equal} to the number of Fourier modes, {so that} $K=\lfloor\frac{M}{3}\rfloor$, where $M$ is the number of grid points {in the physical space.
+To maximize the performance of FFTs, $M$ will be taken} to be a large power of 2.

+Discretization with respect to the time variable $t$ is performed using a finite-difference approach based on a uniform grid in time.
+We use a semi-implicit (first-order) Euler method in which the dissipative term is treated implicitly, whereas the nonlinear and the stochastic terms are treated explicitly.
+We let $N$ denote the discretization parameter {representing} the number of time steps {in the interval $[0,T]$.}

+Discretization {of} the stochastic forcing {$\zeta$} is performed using a Monte Carlo approach to sample the distribution {of the stochastic variable $\omega \in \Omega$}.
+We compute realizations of the stochastic solution for a sequence of noise samples {which, consistently with the spectral approach to discretization in space, are represented as random realizations of the coefficients $\{\beta_j(t)\}_{j\in\nbb}$ in Fourier expansion \eqref{eq:W}.} The expected values of the Fourier coefficients {of the solution} can then be approximated using the \emph{average} estimator \cite[Section 4.4]{lps14}.
+We let $S$ denote the discretization parameter {representing} the number of samples.

-However, in the stochastic setting, there are two distinct quantities of interest corresponding to \eqref{eq:E} and \eqref{eq:En}: one can either consider the \emph{enstrophy of the expected value} of the solution, i.e.,
+For $k=0,\ldots K$, $n=0,\ldots,N$ and $s=1,\ldots,S$, we let $\hat{u}^{K,N,S}_{k,n,s}$ denote the $s$-th realization of the $k$-th Fourier mode of $u =u(t,x;\omega)$ at time $t_n=\frac{n}{N}T$.
+We recall that we wish to compute the enstrophy of the solution, defined in \eqref{eq:E}.
+In the stochastic setting, there are two distinct quantities of interest: one can either consider the \emph{enstrophy of the expected value} of the {stochastic} solution, or the \emph{expected value of the enstrophy} of the {stochastic} solution.
+Estimates of both these quantities can be obtained {using} the expressions